 Understanding the cold storage sensor data

 A fridge/freezer typically uses a compressor that cools the air down to a threshold and then turns off.
 Thus, the temperature will gradually rise until a new threshold is reached.
 At this point, the compressor starts, and then the cycle repeats.
-This process will give the temperature data a sawtooth type pattern; see illustrations below.
+This process will give the temperature data a sawtooth-type pattern; see illustrations below.

 The two examples below show this sawtooth pattern.
 The upper shows a high-quality fridge that will keep the temperature within a narrow range.
-The lower example shows a simpler fridge, that will have higher variance:
+The lower example shows a simpler fridge, that will have a higher variance:

 Fridges typically also have automatic defrost cycles, where the temperature is increased to make sure ice is not building up on the cooling elements inside the fridge.
 This will show up as regular spikes in temperature and typically looks like this: